Introduction to Hierarchical Clustering

 The whole process is depicted in the below figure:

-(A,B,D) and (D, E) are the 2 clusters formed at iteration 3; at the last iteration, we can see we are left with a single cluster.
+(A,B,D) and (D, E) are the 2 clusters formed at iteration 3; at the last iteration, we see we are left with a single cluster.

 2. Divisive Clustering

-First, we consider all points as a single cluster and separate them by the farthest distance until we end off with individual points as individual clusters (not necessarily we can stop in the middle, depends on the minimum number of elements we want in each cluster) at each step.
+First, we consider all points as a single cluster and separate them by the farthest distance until we end with individual points as individual clusters (not necessarily we can stop in the middle, depending on the minimum number of elements we want in each cluster) at each step.
 It’s just the opposite of agglomerative clustering, and it is a top-down approach.
 Divisive clustering is a way repetitive k means clustering.

 Choosing between Agglomerative and Divisive Clustering is again application dependent, yet a few points to be considered are: